 Plus free shipping over $50+

-While the pandemic and its lingering effects may have taken a toll on your mental health, 2022 may be the perfect time to seek relief.
-While mental health treatment can be costly, your health savings account (HSA) could make it easier on your wallet.
+Stress and anxiety can upend our lives in countless ways, including our health and well-being, family dynamics, careers, financial stability, social lives, and more.
+But it doesn’t need to be that way — you deserve to feel good about yourself and your life.
+And although mental health treatment can be costly, your health savings account (HSA) could make it easier on your wallet.
 Here's what to know about this tax-savvy account and how to use the money for your mental health.

 If you have a high-deductible health plan, you may already have a health savings account (HSA) to go with it.
 As long as you have an eligible high-deductible health plan, you can open an HSA through your employer or on your own.
 But unlike a flexible spending account (FSA), another tax-friendly account, there is no deadline to spend the money.
 Another perk is your HSA is portable, so you can take it when you leave your job.

 HSAs are one of the best places to stash your cash because these accounts offer three tax breaks.
-Since you can use the money for qualified healthcare expenses, these tax breaks are like getting a discount.
+Since you can use the money for qualified healthcare expenses, these tax breaks are like getting a discount on your health costs.

-First, you can contribute money to your HSA before paying taxes.
-If your account allows you to invest the balance, your money can grow tax-free.
-You can then use your funds anytime to pay for qualified medical expenses without taxes or fees (IRS) (We'll cover more on qualified medical expenses below.)
+First, you can contribute money directly from your paycheck to your HSA and it won't be subject to income taxes.
+(You can also make separate, non-payroll related deposits and get your benefit at tax time.)
+Second, if your account allows you to invest the balance, your money can grow tax-free.
+And the third tax benefit of an HSA is that you can use your funds anytime to pay for qualified medical expenses without taxes or fees (IRS) We'll cover more on qualified medical expenses below.

 If you're wrestling with mental health issues, you're not alone.
 According to the National Alliance on Mental Illness (NAMI), one in five adults in the United States struggles with mental illness every year.
 Unfortunately, health insurance plans are still making it difficult to get treatment, with strict eligibility for coverage and lack of access to providers.
 While this can lead to high treatment costs, your HSA could help ease the financial burden.